subquerygirl/de-zoomcamp-2025/README.md

 - Designing and implementing efficient ingestion pipelines.
 - Scheduling data pipelines and running backfills to process historical data.

+### Week 3:

+- Introduction to data warehousing concepts and best practices.
+- Working with Google BigQuery for scalable analytics.
+- Using partitions and clustering to optimize query performance.
+- Understanding query execution plans and cost estimation.

 ## 🔜 Next Steps

 - Moving forward, I will continue with further weeks of the Zoomcamp, focusing on additional data engineering concepts and technologies.